 Summer 2020 Leadership Team

 EMT, Amie Girard

 Max graduated from the University of Maine in 2014 with a degree in elementary education.
 Currently, he is a middle school math teacher in Milford, ME.
-This will be Max's ninth summer working at Center Day camp.
-Over the years he has held many positions, most recently as our boating specialist.
-Max's energy and commitment to both CDC and our campers bring excitement to our program.
+This will be Max's tenth summer working at Center Day Camp.
+Over the years he has held many positions, most recently has taken on the challenge of Program Director.
+Max's energy and commitment to both CDC and our campers brings excitement to our program.